rafamel/yaml-import/README.md

 ### `!!import/single` *file*

-Import the contents of a single file
+Imports the contents of a single file

 ```yaml
 some: